WHY NATIVE PLANTS?

 WHAT IS GUERRILLA GARDENING?

 Guerrilla gardening is an easy and fun way that YOU, as an individual, can make a huge difference in your community!
 It means gardening with native plants in the forgotten curbside medians and roadside ditches, the roundabouts, the neglected planter boxes, the patches of dead shit that gets overlooked!
 The urban/suburban wasteland is your oyster!!
+(A small aside; research into guerrilla gardening will lead you to lots of people illicitly planting garden favorites; this is fine in urban environments and areas w enough water to grow food, but if you're REALLY trying to make an ecological difference, you NEED native plants.
+Nothing else will help biodiversity like they can.)

 HOW DO I GET STARTED?